River engineering on the Danube

 Current Projects

-Viadonau, the partner organisation of Donau-Auen National Park in ecological river management, focuses on a combination of conservation measures and projects, based on lessons learned.
+viadonau, the partner organisation of Donau-Auen National Park in ecological river management, focuses on a combination of conservation measures and projects, based on lessons learned.
 The three main goals are: 1) stabilization of water levels 2) improvement of the Danube floodplain habitat and 3) optimization of the waterway infrastructure.

 Linking of the Spittelau Arm and the Haslau-Regelsbrunn river systems